 Medicare covers equipment, installation, and support equipment under the rate it pays your clinic for each home dialysis treatment.
 It will not pay you back for any of these things if you pay for them yourself.

-If you bought equipment or supplies that your clinic should have given you, ask your clinic to pay you back.
+If you are in the U.S. and bought equipment or supplies that your clinic should have given you, ask your clinic to pay you back.
 Show the box in this article as proof that they need to do so.
 If your clinic refuses, contact your ESRD Network (www.esrdncc.org) or call 1-800-MEDICARE to report possible Medicare fraud.

 Medicare will pay to maintain or fix a dialysis machine under the per treatment rate it pays your clinic.
 This includes replacing filters on the HD water treatment system, sending a machine out for repair, or having someone come to your home.
-It covers these things under the rate it pays your clinic for each home dialysis treatment.
 During training, you will learn to do some simple maintenance yourself.

 Getting equipment and supplies for home treatments sounds complex, but your home training nurse will help you.
-He or she will suggest ways to track and order supplies, and you can also talk to others at home to see how they handle it.
+S/he will suggest ways to track and order supplies, and you can talk to others at home to see how they handle these tasks.
 It can be helpful to see how others set up their treatment rooms and store their supplies.
+If you are on Facebook, you can join the Home Dialysis Central Facebook group to ask questions and get support.
 Knowing what Medicare covers and what your clinic must supply to you can help you get off to the right start with home treatments.